accedius/spring-client-server/README.md

 - At `server` project files at `src/main/resources/application.properties` change value `server.port = 8080` to `8081` or any other port number, compliant to your system port notation.
 - Do not forget to change `client`'s `application.properties` accordingly, the file is located similarly.

 Client application may close slowly due to dependency on Oracle DB, but after seeing results (when it's stuck on `Initialized JPA EntityManagerFactory for persistence unit 'default'`) you may close it with `Ctrl + C` or similar combination, depending on your system.
 It will still finish, but as i mentioned before it will take some time.
 For the reason see `application.properties` at `client` module.

+All logs with severity less than `warn` were disabled for `client`.
+To change that see `application.properties` at `client` module.